MKovblyuk/books_store/README.md

 The application is available at the link https://mkvb22.site
 > [!NOTE]
 > The payment system does not have a webhook connected to confirm payment.
+> Therefore, e-books and audiobooks are immediately available even with an order status of "Pending".

 ## Installation